mihasya/mihasya.github.com/_posts/2014-09-02-Allow-aws-iam-users-to-manage-their-own-mfa-device.md

 For our current team size and growth rate, and compliance needs, this is sufficient.
-I did come across an example of what a fully-fleshed out tool would look like in the the excellent [DevOps Weekly](http://devopsweekly.com/): The Guardian's [`gu-who`](https://github.com/guardian/gu-who) for performing account audits on GitHub accounts.
+I did come across an example of what a fully-fleshed out tool would look like in the excellent [DevOps Weekly](http://devopsweekly.com/): The Guardian's [`gu-who`](https://github.com/guardian/gu-who) for performing account audits on GitHub accounts.